jchristey/DH110-22f/Portfolio/README.md

 ### Evaluation

-Throughout the design process I continuously conducted user testing to gain valuable feedback.
+Throughout the design process I continuously conducted usability testing to gain valuable feedback.
 Luckily the target users for this app were college students so I was easily able to survey my roommates and classmates.
 After the cognitive walkthrough with my classmates I conducted two usability tests with users from the target user demographic.

 Linked [here](https://drive.google.com/drive/folders/1WOAuXySPIomjBzXY3a8luFIbq9x1qSMx?usp=share_link) are the video recordings of the usability tests.